Georgia Birth Injury-related Medical Malpractice lawyers

 Our birth injury lawyers believe passionately in helping the families of these young victims pursue compensation for the injuries suffered by newborn children.
 These injuries are long-lasting, severe, and most tragically, avoidable.

-If you’re a resident of Columbus, Decatur, or anywhere in the Atlanta, Georgia area and your child suffered an injury at birth, you should speak with our birth injury lawyers immediately.
+If you’re a resident of Columbus, Decatur, Atlanta or anywhere in Georgia, and your child suffered an injury at birth, you should speak with our Georgia birth injury lawyers immediately.
 Please call Lourie, Chance, Forlines, Carter & King, PC today at 404-760-7400 for a free consultation.

 - Who can be Held Liable for Birth Injury